dharmayudistira/expinc-assignment/README.md

 2. The frontend **sends user input** to OpenAI's API for processing.
 3. OpenAI **generates a response** based on predefined prompts.
 4. The response is **displayed in the frontend** and **stored in Supabase**.
-5. The system can retrieve past interactions from Supabase for a better experience.

 ## **Chatbot Prompt Configuration**